idrinth-thalui/core/writings/idrinthFollowerFamilyDossier.md

 ## Xinerna

-I am quite sure Xinerna is one of the strangest, but most brilliant minds I have encountered.
-I'm happy she is asking me for my opinions on Alteration magic, even if I'm sure she mastered it more than I did.
+I am quite sure Xinerna is one of the strangest, yet most brilliant minds I have encountered.
+I'm happy she is asking me for my opinions on Alteration magic, even if I'm sure she mastered it more than I ever could.
 It has been a few hundred years since we started, but somehow I fail to explain to her how to turn into a wolf.
 It's frustrating to both of us, especially since it comes so natural to me.

 ## Idileth the Crow